-Accessible via ferries from the mainland, the two largest islands are North Koster (4 square km) and South Koster (8 square km), which are divided by a narrow sound.
+Accessible via ferries from the mainland, the two largest islands are North Koster (4 square km) and South Koster (8 square km), divided by a narrow sound.

 The best way to explore South Koster (known locally as Sydkoster) is via a cycling tour of the island with Koster Cykeln.
 In fact, since there are no cars allowed on the islands, cycling is the ONLY way to see them.

-You can also see spectacular views of the island’s rocky coastlines, and the Koster Fjord, which are part of the Kosterhavet National Park marine sanctuary.
-It’s great place for snorkeling when the weather is warm.
+You can also see spectacular views of the island’s rocky coastlines and the Koster Fjord, which are part of the Kosterhavet National Park marine sanctuary.
+It’s a great place for snorkeling when the weather is warm.

-As you ride deeper into South Koster’s countryside, you’ll pass impossibly green pastures speckled with wildflowers, perhaps seeing grazing deer and lots of farms with cows, sheep, and horses along the way.
+As you ride deeper into South Koster’s countryside, you’ll pass impossibly green pastures speckled with wildflowers, perhaps seeing grazing deer and many farms with cows, sheep, and horses along the way.